Sentry Answers>FastAPI>

 David Y.

-How do I use a FastAPI background task within custom FastAPI middleware?
+—How do I use a FastAPI background task within custom FastAPI middleware?

-Normally to trigger background tasks in FastAPI, you can simply pass in a BackgroundTasks object to your function.
+object to your function.
 However, when you are using middleware it’s harder to customize what kind of functions you can pass in.
-Instead you can create the BackgroundTasks object manually and assign it to your response by using response.background = background_tasks.
-A complete example is as follows:
+Instead you can create the BackgroundTasks

 from fastapi import FastAPI from fastapi import BackgroundTasks from fastapi import Request app = FastAPI() def my_background_task(): print("runs in background") @app.middleware("http") async def my_background_task_middleware(request: Request, call_next): background_tasks = BackgroundTasks() background_tasks.add_task(my_background_task) response = await call_next(request) response.background = background_tasks return response @app.get("/") def hello(): return {"message": "Hello World"}